24th November, Everyday

 Friedrich August Crämer arrives in Fort Wayne where he will begin years of work educating Lutherans for ministry.

-Death in London of George Croly, a clergyman of the Church of England.
+On this day in Christian History, George Croly, a clergyman of the Church of England died in London.
 He had been a hymnologist, publishing Psalms and Hymns for Public Worship.
 He also wrote the hymn, “Spirit of God, Descend Upon My Heart.”

 On this day in Christian history, Congo rebels seized American missionary, Bill McChesney.
 He was suffering so seriously with malaria and needed help when his friend Jim Rodgers, a British missionary, leapt into the truck with him.
 Despite McChesney’s illness, the rebels beat him mercilessly the whole way to the prison where they were to incarcerate him.
 Both men are beaten and trampled to death the following morning.